U.S. flag

 A newborn infant whose mother had been taking venlafaxine 375 mg daily during pregnancy had symptoms of lethargy, poor sucking ability, and dehydration at 2 days of age.
 The infant was allowed to breastfeed and the symptoms subsided over 1 week.
 The authors concluded that the symptoms were likely withdrawal symptoms that were mitigated by the venlafaxine in breastmilk.[1]
 Another infant whose mother was taking venlafaxine 300 mg daily was reported by the same center.
 In this case, the infant's symptoms of withdrawal improved markedly on day 7 when breastfeeding was initiated, but no drugs levels were measured in milk or in the infant.[4]

 Two nursing mothers were taking venlafaxine and quetiapine for postpartum depression; one was also taking trazodone.
-Their breastfed infants' development were tested at 12 to13 months of age with the Bayley Scales.
-Scores were within normal limits on the mental, psychomotor and behavior scales.[18]
+Their breastfed infants' development was tested at 12 to13 months of age with the Bayley Scales.
+Scores were within normal limits on the mental, psychomotor and behavior scales.[19]

 Thirteen infants whose mothers were taking venlafaxine in doses ranging from 37.5 to 300 mg daily were breastfed (11 exclusively and 2 about 50%).
 Three of the infants were also exposed to a second psychotropic drug in breastmilk: 1 each of buspirone, trazodone, quetiapine.
 None of the infants had any adverse reactions reported by their mothers or in their medical records.[11]